Empower Large Language Model to Perform Better on Industrial Domain-Specific Question Answering: Related Work

 \subsection{Question Answering Datasets}

-Question answering (QA)~\cite{hirschman2001natural} aims to provide answers to questions based on some knowledge or given context.
-QA is a traditional and important natural language process~(NLP) task, and there exist a few QA datasets~\cite{wang2022modern}.
-Classified by the answer types, for example, such as multiple choice~\cite{lu2022learn,clark2018think}, span or passage~\cite{trischler2016newsqa,kwiatkowski2019natural}, entity~\cite{hill2015goldilocks,yang2018hotpotqa}, and generation~\cite{xiong2019tweetqa,nguyen2016ms}.
-Recent advancements in LLMs have demonstrated impressive performance in various question-answering (QA) tasks across different datasets.
-However, most of these models are primarily evaluated on datasets that feature answer types such as multiple-choice, entity recognition, or span extraction.
-These answer types are relatively easier to evaluate and measure LLM performance.
-Generated answers are often overlooked in the evaluation due to the challenges associated with assessing long-length answers.
-Additionally, there is a scarcity of domain-specific datasets available to assess the capabilities of LLMs in specific domains.
-Existing domain-specific QA datasets, such as those in the medical domain \cite{pal2022medmcqa,jin2019pubmedqa}, financial domain \cite{chen2021finqa}, and law domain \cite{zheng2021does}, typically include a question, an answer, and a corresponding paragraph containing the relevant domain knowledge.
-However, in practical QA scenarios, such additional paragraphs or contextual information may not always be available.
-In contrast, each domain possesses its own domain-specific documentation.
-In our paper, we address this issue by fine-tuning a small language model on domain-specific documentation.
-This approach eliminates the need for an additional paragraph or context to extract domain-specific knowledge, making it more suitable for industrial applications and ensuring data privacy.
+Question answering (QA)~\cite{hirschman2001natural} aims to provide answers based on knowledge or given context.
+Recent advancements in LLMs have shown promising results in various QA datasets~\cite{wang2022modern}.
+However, existing evaluations mainly focus on answer types like multiple-choice or span extraction, which are comparatively easier to assess LLM performance.
+Evaluating long-form question answering (LFQA)~\cite{fan2019eli5,krishna2021hurdles,nakano2021webgpt,su2022read} poses challenges due to limited datasets and appropriate evaluation metrics.
+In particular, LLMs are often not evaluated in specific domains, and available domain-specific QA datasets, such as medical~\cite{pal2022medmcqa,jin2019pubmedqa}, financial~\cite{chen2021finqa}, and legal domains~\cite{zheng2021does}, typically include questions, answers, and relevant paragraphs.
+However, in practical QA scenarios, this additional contextual information may not always be available.
+Our paper addresses this by releasing an LFQA dataset specific to the cloud domain, along with new evaluation metrics.
+Our approach eliminates the need for an additional paragraph to extract domain-specific knowledge, making it suitable for industrial applications while ensuring data privacy.